What To Stock Up On In September

 These items seem to last forever, literally.
 Hand sanitizer containers will be marked down so you may want to donate a few to your local school teacher’s stash.
 Let’s do our part by helping cut down the sickness this time of year.

-If you can get the facial tissues cheap enough, donate a box or two to your favorite school or teacher.
-It will be so appreciated, I promise.
+If you can get facial tissues cheap enough, donate a box or two to your favorite school or teacher.
+I promise they will appreciate it.
 Here again, stock your Home Pharmacy and emergency first aid kits.

 What to Stock Up On Each Month: